Cheapest Food to Buy: Best List of 57 Budget Foods

 Peas are small green legumes that are low in calories but high in protein, fiber, and a variety of vitamins and minerals.
 They can be enjoyed fresh or frozen and added to soups, salads, and stir-fries for a burst of flavor and nutrition.

-25) Canned tomatoes
+25) Canned Tomatoes

 Canned tomatoes are a convenient and affordable way to add a pop of flavor to your dishes.
 These red gems are rich in antioxidants and vitamins, and potassium, making them a healthy addition to any meal.

-26) Frozen mixed vegetables
+26) Frozen Mixed Vegetables

 Frozen mixed vegetables offer a convenient and healthy option for those looking to incorporate more vegetables into their diet.
 These frozen vegetables typically include a variety of veggies such as carrots, peas, green beans, and corn.